bruceharrison1984/terraform-artillery/readme.md

 ### Deploy the Artillery lambdas:
 - Running any deploy tasks will update/overwrite any lambdas that may already be deployed
 - Running deploy and changing regions will remove lambdas from any regions no longer specified
+- A new deployment package will be created automatically if the hash from the last deployment package doesn't match
 - `terraform-artillery deploy --all`
   - Deploy to all US regions
 - `terraform-artillery deploy --useast1 --uswest1`